Darragh-Hurley/northstar-service-automation/README.md

 - Creating role-based interfaces for administrative staff and technicians
 - Adding more detailed workflow monitoring and audit logging
 - Moving selected integrations to API- or webhook-driven processing where real-time execution would provide a benefit

+## Demo Workbook

+A demonstration workbook containing fictional sample data is included in this repository to show the underlying data structure and reporting model used by the automation.

+> **Note:** All records in the workbook are fictional demo data created to demonstrate the system.
+The workbook does not contain real customer information.